Landscape Architecture at Virginia Tech

 The core of the academic program is a rigorous sequence of design studios that allows students to explore a broad range of landscape architectural issues, contexts, and project types.
 Design studios are accompanied by discussion, lecture, and experiential coursework that provides systematic and comprehensive coverage of the emerging body of knowledge related to technology, design theory, landscape ecology, and human/environment interaction.
 Off-campus are available for undergraduate and graduate students.

 The Landscape Architecture Program at Virginia Tech has an established international reputation as one of North America’s leading and highly-ranked programs.
-Housed in the School of Architecture + Design, the program offers fully accredited undergraduate and graduate degrees as well as PhD studies focused in landscape architecture.
+Housed in the School of Architecture and School of Design, the program offers fully accredited undergraduate and graduate degrees as well as PhD studies focused in landscape architecture.
 Non-degree students from other universities are invited to study with us for one or two semesters.
 VT students can also pursue a Minor in Landscape Architecture.

 In 2015, the VT Landscape Architecture Program celebrated its 40th anniversary.
 Graduates are working in private, public and academic practices.
 VT LAR alumni are influencing the design, planning and management of the built environment around the globe.
 The Landscape Architecture degree programs are known for their strong studio core, integrated theory and technical coursework, and community engagement.
 Each degree program culminates with a student-directed research project.
 Our graduates are well-prepared for a wide-range of professional and academic practice options.

 The Landscape Architecture program offers three degree programs to meet the diverse needs of prospective students:

 - Five-year first professional Bachelor of Landscape Architecture (BLA)

 - Ph.D. in Architecture and Design Research, landscape architecture track.

 Our BLA and MLA degree programs are fully accredited by the Landscape Architecture Accreditation Board and enable students to develop the capabilities required to enter private or public practice.
 The advanced MLA track and PhD program are designed for individuals who already hold professional design credentials and wish to conduct in-depth research within a specific sub-area of the discipline.
 Often, students entering the PhD program wish to pursue an academic career.

 come study at Virginia Tech